The Malawi Revenue Authority (MRA) is reminding valued

 taxpayers to honour their obligations by submitting tax returns and paying

 taxes due in the month of May 2020.
 The tax returns and payment due dates are

 TAX TYPE DUE DATE

-Withholding Tax, 14th May, 2019 and should be accompanied by forms WTF1 & 2
+Withholding Tax, 14th May, 2020 and should be accompanied by forms

-Value Added Tax, 25th May, 2019 and should be accompanied by form VAT3
+Value Added Tax, 25th May, 2020 and should be accompanied by form

-The Authority is reminding all employers that Tevet Levy for the year 2018/19 is due on the 1st July, 2019.
+The Authority is reminding all employers that Tevet Levy and Employers’ Data Form for the year 2018/19 was due on 1 July 2019.
 Failure to remit the levy by the due date attracts 20% of the unpaid amount.

 CUSTOMS & EXCISE

 Duty is payable upon importation of goods into Malawi.
 If goods are imported into the country through transit bond on Transit document 1 (T1) and kept in a temporary store, duty is due within 10 days from the day the goods were deposited in the Temporary Stores.

 Customs duties can also be paid prior to the arrival of goods at the border.
 MRA further wishes to remind all taxpayers and the business community that it is their obligation and responsibility to settle their tax liabilities on time.
 Any delay or failure to remit the taxes would result in MRA requesting you to pay the taxes due plus penalties in accordance with the Law.